Henrik Norlander: Professional career

-Norlander played on the Challenge Tour in 2011, making three cuts in eight events with a best finish of T-19 at the Norwegian Challenge.
+In 2011, shortly after he graduated from college, Norlander turned professional.
+He played on the Challenge Tour in 2011, making three cuts in eight events with a best finish of T-19 at the Norwegian Challenge.

 By finishing T-22 at the 2012 PGA Tour Qualifying School, he earned his PGA Tour card for 2013.
 On the PGA Tour in 2013, Norlander made 13 cuts in 22 events with a best finish of T-15 at the Zurich Classic of New Orleans.

 Norlander played the Web.com Tour in 2014 and 2015, winning his first professional tournament at the 2015 Hotel Fitness Championship.
 He finished third in the 2015 Web.com Finals (excluding regular season top 25), to earn a place on the 2016 PGA Tour, where his best finish was a tie for 25th at the Travelers Championship.
 He had a chance to keep his PGA Tour card at the Web.com Tour Finals, but when Hurricane Matthew got the Tour Championship cancelled, he was $788 short.

 Norlander was competing on a sponsor's exemption when he found himself in a five-man playoff at the RSM Classic in November 2016.
 Darkness fell on Sunday after two playoff holes and when play resumed Monday morning he lost to rookie Mackenzie Hughes of Canada, who holed an 18-footer from off the green.

 He won the 2019 Wichita Open on the Korn Ferry Tour, after a five-man playoff, and finished the season 11th on the 2019 tour standings, to qualify to the 2020 PGA Tour.

 He finished tied 5th at the 2019 (2019–2020 season) RSM Classic, his second career top-five on the PGA Tour, both coming at this same event.
 After five made cuts in a row in June and July 2020, including a tied 6th place at the 2020 Memorial Tournament, Norlander advanced to 57th on the FedEx Cup ranking, for a sure spot in the 2020 FedEx Cup Playoffs.
 At the same time, he reached a career best 141st on the Official World Golf Ranking.

 By finishing tied second at the Farmers Insurance Open at Torrey Pines, San Diego, California, 31 January 2021, Norlander matched his best finish on the PGA Tour.
 After finishing in the top-30 four weeks in a row on the 2021 PGA Tour, Norlander advanced to a career best 96th on the Official World Golf Ranking on 14 February 2021.

+Awards and honors

+In 2021, he received Elit Sign number 145 by the Swedish Golf Federation based on world ranking achievements.

-Private life
+Personal life

 Norlander is married to Julie Anderson, a native of Augusta, Georgia, where the couple resides.
 Norlander is a member of Augusta Country Club.